 Light duty assignments are designed for injured employees only.
 They are temporary alternatives for full duty work.
 An evaluation of the employee's medical condition shall be performed on a biweekly basis and extension of the light duty assignment will be on a case-by-case basis.
-If the employee cannot be released to full duty status, the light duty assignment is reevaluated and a determination made regarding the need to refer the employee to rehabilitation services the worker, the following documents must be executed and forwarded on to the Major Project Administrative Assistant:
+If the employee cannot be released to full duty status, the light duty assignment is re-evaluated and a determination made regarding the need to refer the employee to rehabilitation services.